eskunu/msfs-fe-2/README.md

-Calling Pilots Experienced with Mountain and Bush Flying!
+Calling Pilots with Mountain and Bush Flying Experience!

 We are seeking pilots with mountain and bush flying experience to ferry University students conducting various geological surveys around the glacial valleys of Mount Blanc.
 They will need to be transported directly to the glaciers and lakes, along with their equipment, for their experiments.